its-sarin/WordListBuilder/README.md

     # use a custom common words list to be excluded from final output (list should be line-delimited)
     $ ./wordlistbuilder.py --common ~/path/to/common/list ~/path/to/source/pdf ~/path/to/output/file

+    # discard URLs from final output
+    $ ./wordlistbuilder.py --no-url ~/path/to/source/pdf ~/path/to/output/file

+    # print list of ignored words to console with final output
+    $ ./wordlistbuilder.py --ignored ~/path/to/source/pdf ~/path/to/output/file

 ## Example:

     $ ./wordlistbuilder.py --common ~/Documents/mylist.txt --start 1 ~/Documents/report.pdf ~/Documents/wordlist.txt